redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 The cluster machines need (at least) 1 interface:
 - The control-plane interface, from which other cluster nodes are accessed.

-Since each node's NIC is on a L2 network, we can choose whichever L2 network is available as the control-plane network.
+Since each node's NIC is on a L2 network, choose whichever L2 network is available as the control-plane network.
 See the network diagram below as an example:

 ![BM BYOL Cluster](img/byol_cluster.png)